rubberdok/webdev-demo/README.md

 - `basicbackend` contains a simple example backend todo app, written in [Go](https://go.dev/).
 - `basicfrontend` contains a re-implementation of the todo list app from `react-demo`, but this time using the API from `basicbackend` to save todos.
 - `slides.pdf` contains the slides from the crash course presentation.
-- `slide_examples` contains the files used for the code examples in the crash course slides.
+- `slide-examples` contains the files used for the code examples in the crash course slides.